Dyson Micro 1.5KG vs V8

 Another similarity is the interchangeable tools and versatility.

-The Dyson Micro and V8 are versatile options that consumers can use as a stick vacuum or handheld.
+The Dyson Micro and V8 are versatile options that consumers can use as either a stick vacuum or a handheld vacuum.

 4. Sealed-System

-Both utilize a sealed dustbin which didn’t leak during the fog test.
-So there’s a high probability of allergens staying inside the dustbin and not leaking.
+Both utilize a sealed dustbin that didn’t leak during the fog test.
+Therefore, there’s a high probability that allergens will remain inside the dustbin and not escape.

 Differences between the Dyson Micro 1.5KG and V8

-Next, let’s look at the differences between these products, and there are plenty.
+Next, let’s examine the differences between these products, and there are several notable ones.

 1. Power Switch

-The V8 utilizes Dyson’s trademark trigger switch that consumers love or hate.
+The V8 utilizes Dyson’s trademark trigger switch, which consumers either love or hate.

-But that changed when the Omni-Glide was unveiled, then the Micro as both used a push-button switch.
+However, that changed when the Omni-Glide was unveiled, followed by the Micro, as both utilized a push-button switch.

 Dyson Micro push button switch